zeropaper/dupachain/README.md

 It considers the usual deterministic approach of engineering and tries to provide a set of tools that allow assessing the quality of the chain and its tools.

+One of the goals is to provide a lightweight Web Socket server that can handle chats with an AI based agent.
+The other goal is to provide a way to evaluate the quality of the AI agent and the chain with variety of settings and spot weaknesses in development stages.

 [![Made with Supabase](https://supabase.com/badge-made-with-supabase.svg)](https://supabase.com)

+## Work in progress

+This is an early stage prototype and there are a lot of things that are not yet ideal.

+### TODOs

+The code contains a lot of `TODO`s that need attention.

+### Bigger changes

+- figure a way to render the "eval" results in a more readable way
+- deeper integration with langfuse (user feedback / scores) and supabase (langchain caching / memory)
+- add options to the eval files to allow for more flexibility
+- re-organize code scaffolding to allow better sharing of types

 ## Prerequisites